-NASA-STD-7012 Section Description Requirement in this Standard Applicable (Enter Yes or No) Comments 4.1.1 General Requirements for Leak Testing [LTR 1] Leak testing of the test articles shall be performed prior to initiation of and following the completion of each of the following applicable qualification, acceptance, and protoflight environmental tests: a.
+NASA-STD-7012A Section Description Requirement in this Standard Applicable (Enter Yes or No) Comments 4.1.1 General Requirements for Leak Testing [LTR 1] Leak testing of the test articles shall be performed prior to initiation of and following the completion of each of the following applicable qualification, acceptance, and protoflight environmental tests: a.
 Thermal testing (vacuum, cycle). b.
 Vibration testing (random, sinusoidal, acoustic). c.
 Shock testing (pyrotechnic, mechanical). d.
 Acceleration testing. e.
-Life-cycle testing (pressure, actuation, etc.).
-4.1.2 General Requirements for Leak Testing [LTR 2] Personnel performing leak testing in accordance with any of the leak test methods and/or techniques described in this NASA Technical Standard shall be, at a minimum, qualified and certified Level II qualification in accordance with ANSI/ASNT CP-189, ASNT Standard for Qualification and Certification of Nondestructive Testing Personnel.
-4.1.3 General Requirements for Leak Testing [LTR 3] For the pressurized test articles, a proof pressure test shall be performed once prior to the first leak test.
-NOTES: 1.
-Preliminary leak tests may be performed prior to the proof pressure test to establish a baseline.
+Life-cycle testing (pressure, actuation, etc.) coupled with any specialty testing such as radiation or commodity exposure.
+Note: Leak test may be skipped as a stand-alone test if it is a part of a functional or performance test that also should be done before and after each environmental test listed above.
+4.1.2 General Requirements for Leak Testing [LTR 2] Personnel performing leak testing in accordance with any of the leak test methods and/or techniques described in this Standard shall be, at a minimum, qualified and certified Level II qualification in accordance with ANSI/ASNT CP-189, ASNT Standard for Qualification and Certification of Nondestructive Testing Personnel.